mincong-h/java-examples/README.md

 The module _JSON_ demonstrates how to convert Java object(s) to a JSON object / array or vice versa using different JSON conversion libraries.

+### Module JUnit

+The module _JUnit_ tests the different functionalities of the JUnit testing framework.
+Knowing the best practices of testing is important, because testing is the essential part of the software develpment.

 ### Module RESTful API

 The module _RESTful API_ tests the basic usage of RESTful API.
 I'm following